Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100

 where the bandwidth has been broken into phonon collection time $\tau_{ph}$ and effective TES response time $\tau_{-}$ (see e.g. Ref~\cite{Fink:2020})).
 This result for athermal phonon detectors shows that the energy resolution scales as $T_c^3$ when phonon dynamics limit the integration time and the TES is limited by its own thermal fluctuations.
-The $T_c^3$ dependence of resolution has motivated the steady reduction in $T_c$ to lower the thresholds in SuperCDMS detectors (see e.g. Ref.~\cite{Pyle:2015}).

 An additional consideration in detector design which becomes relevant for more general purpose TES detectors is dynamic range, and the related quantity, saturation energy.
 The resolution model described above applies strictly in the small-signal limit; away from this limit, the TES response becomes non-linear, and for large enough events, enough energy is supplied to drive the TES into the normal state, which is referred to as the saturation energy.
-For transition width $\Delta T_c$ and specific heat $c_{w}$ we find a saturation energy $E_{sat}$ of
+For transition width $\Delta T_c$ and specific heat $c_{W}$ we find a saturation energy $E_{sat}$ of